Using self-service automation portal

 The components and configurations for defining your EE are organized into two main categories: Pre-defined templates (presets) and custom components.

-Pre-defined EE templates are pre-configured templates designed to accelerate environment setup for common use cases.
-They already include specific base images, collections, and dependencies tailored for their respective domain.
+Predefined execution environment (EE) templates are preconfigured templates that accelerate environment setup for common use cases.
+These templates include specific base images, collections, and dependencies tailored for each domain.

 Expand